microsoft/BuildTourHack/stories/5/512a_Unity.md

     Save the code and return to Unity.

 7. **Test the app**: Before we export the project to a UWP app, we need to verify that the project is working.
 Click the **Play** button on top of the scene to automatically enter the **Game** tab and start running the code.
 You should now see the nose rotating in the center of the screen.
-It may be offset somewhat depending on how accurate you when you centered it earlier.
+It may be offset somewhat depending on how accurate you were when you centered it earlier.

     ![3D objects tool](images/512a_20.png)

-    > Tip: With the Nose GameObject selected, you can see the speed variable visible, and set to 50.
-Since we made the speed variable public, you can directly set the variable inside the editor instead of changing the script.
+    > Tip: With the Nose GameObject selected, you can see that the speed variable is visible in the **Inspector** window, and is set to 50.
+Because the speed variable is public, you can set its value directly in the **Inspector** window instead of changing the script.

 ### Export to a UWP app